 “More or less, almost the same” I said, nodding and raising my eyebrows like Groucho Marx to show I was impressed.

-He stood there holding the ball and looked straight into my eyes in that innocent way of his, head on one side and squinting against the sun.
-“How old are you granddad?” he asked, right out of the blue.
-“Seventy”, I said.
-He didn’t react, just nodded slowly, tucked the ball under his arm and backed off so that we could carry on with our passing game.
+He didn’t say anything, just nodded slowly, tucked the ball under his arm and backed off so that we could carry on with our passing game.

 A more (for me) flattering explanation could be that he was impressed by my fitness, enthusiasm and prowess with a football and thought perhaps I was younger than I looked with my balding head and white hair.
 Or maybe he thought, “you’re not that old, only seventy, now it’s your turn to fetch the ball”.

-(A week or so later we were sitting in the park eating ice cream.
-He was at home with a cough, I was keeping him company.
+A week or so later we were sitting in the park eating ice cream.
+He was at home with a heavy cough, I was keeping him company.
 I asked why he wanted to know how old I was.
-With a wide smile he confirmed my worst fears – I was past it as a football player.)
+With a wide smile he confirmed my worst fears – I was past it as a football player.

-I joined the football (soccer) mums sitting at the side of the pitch, ostensibly watching their sons going through their training programme.
-In fact they were involved in an intense heated discussion about the new city rules for placement of six year olds in schools next autumn.
+At football practice I joined the “soccer mums” sitting by the side of the pitch, ostensibly watching their sons going through their training programme.
+In fact they were involved in an intense, heated discussion about new city rules for placement of six year olds in schools the coming autumn.
 After almost half an hour of listening to their views I felt exhausted.
 But not our soccer mums.
-They turned to the merits of living in the asphalt city with small children contra the option of buying a house in the leafy suburbs.
+They then turned enthusiastically to the merits of living in the asphalt city with small children contra the option of buying a house in the leafy suburbs.

 Another age gap opened up, like cracks in a road after an earthquake.

-Afterwards we took a short cut through the park to reach our bus stop, passing a large old apple tree in full bloom.
+After training my grandson and I took a short cut through the nearby park to reach our bus stop, passing a large old apple tree in full bloom.

-“What kind of tree is that” I asked grandson, trying to interest him in nature.
+“What kind of tree is that” I asked grandson, trying to arouse some interest in nature.